Skip to main content

 HGETALL user:1001

-The advantage?
-You can update a single field without fetching and re-serializing the entire object.
+Why bother?
+Because you can update a single field without fetching and re-serializing the entire object.
 If your user object has 20 fields but you only need to update the lastLogin timestamp, hashes save you bandwidth and processing time.
+Small optimization.
+Adds up fast.

 Lists